Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:14:23 - Glauber Costa

-So just that, that's why?
-And we've been talking like essentially it's a story very similar to the story that I had in cla.
-You try something, I mean you had some usage, it doesn't quite work, but
+So that's why.
+And essentially it's a story very similar to the story that I had in Scylla.
+You try something, you have some usage, it doesn't quite work, but

 00:14:33 - Anthony Campolo